-Prerequisites: Completion of all 100 and 200 level coursework required to obtain the BSN
+Prerequisites: Completion of all 100 and 200 level coursework required to obtain the BSN Degree as outlined in the college catalog

 This course is designed to prepare the student or licensed nurse to transition from the role of clinician to manager.
 It will help the student develop the critical decision-making skills required to be an effective nurse leader in healthcare organizations.
 All four functions of management will be covered as they relate specifically to nursing leadership roles.
 Students enrolled in this course will gain the ability to effectively explain the difference between leadership and management.
 They will also be more prepared to function along the entire management - leadership continuum.